Flights from Birmingham to Delhi

 It’s easy to take public transport to the airport - you can travel either by bus or train.
 Buses drop you right at the terminal building.
 Alternatively, if you choose to travel by train, you will disembark at Birmingham International train station.
-From there, a free and frequent Air Rail link takes you to the terminal in just two minutes.
+From there, a free and frequent Air-Rail takes you to the terminal in just two minutes.

 Once you’re inside the terminal, you’ll find excellent facilities to use before you fly.
 With shops and restaurants, as well as a range of other amenities, such as lounges and a prayer room, our international airport has everything you need!